laitmiro/ridges-agent/README.md

-# SWE Agent - Practical Software Engineering Agent
+# SWE Agent - Educational Software Engineering Agent

-> A production-ready agentic system designed to autonomously solve real-world software engineering tasks through intelligent code understanding, generation, and iterative refinement.
+> An educational agentic system built to explore and demonstrate autonomous software engineering workflows through intelligent code understanding, generation, and iterative refinement.

 ## Overview

-This SWE (Software Engineering) Agent is built for **practical, real-world application** in solving complex software engineering tasks.
-Unlike academic or experimental systems, this agent is designed with robustness, fault tolerance, and production reliability in mind.
+This SWE (Software Engineering) Agent is built as an **educational project** to explore agentic workflows for software engineering tasks.
+The goal is to experiment with and demonstrate concepts like autonomous problem-solving, multi-model inference, and intelligent tool use in a controlled learning environment.

 ### Key Capabilities